 Leasing your solar system

 The solar lease requires a fixed monthly payment, or “rent” of the solar panels.
 This payment is in exchange for the right to use the system.
 You will pay a set amount per month for the panels and be able to keep the energy they produce.
-Your monthly savings will be less than if you purchased the system since you, the customer, would not earn financial incentives that a solar system owner would receive.
+You will not earn financial incentives that a solar system owner would receive.
 Generally, that saves customers 10%-30% in energy savings, according to SolarReviews.

 Purchasing your solar system

 Similar to a car loan or a school loan, you can finance your solar panels with a loan and pay a monthly payment until you have paid off the full amount of the loan for the solar panel system.